eylles/shed/readme.md

 ```

 shedc meanwhile is intended to hup the services, kill them, signal shed to start them and finally log out, for all of this it uses the pid files in the `/tmp/GUISession${GUI_SESSION_PID}/` dir.

+TODO:
+-[ ] rewrite readme, perhaps move the details of how shed works to another .md file
+-[ ] add checks the service being active in start, kill and hup
+-[ ] add service status action to shedc
+-[ ] add service restart action to shedc
+-[ ] add a shed daemon reply socket, so that shedc can wait that shed is reloaded.
+-[ ] write bash and maybe zsh completion scripts